siddii/scriptmonkey/README.md

 ---------------------
 The source is being reworked to be Nashorn compatible so this version is experimental.
 It works on IDEA CE 14 and 15 EAP.

-**You will need to run your IDEA under jdk 1.8** to do this you need to refer to the instructions [Selecting the JDK version the IDE will run under](https://intellij-support.jetbrains.com/hc/en-us/articles/206827547-Selecting-the-JDK-version-the-IDE-will-run-under)
+**You no longer will need to run your IDEA under jdk 1.8** to do this you need to refer to the instructions [Selecting the JDK version the IDE will run under](https://intellij-support.jetbrains.com/hc/en-us/articles/206827547-Selecting-the-JDK-version-the-IDE-will-run-under)
+As of build **1.2.7** the plugin **works** with the **bundled** OpenJdk on OS X. So if you have the a release with bundled jdk 1.8 you should be able to use the plugin without modifying the boot jdk.

 To get this version you can download the `ScriptMonkey_1.2.0.zip` from the root of the project to get the following enhancements: